 - Blend everything together.

-- Pour it out into glasses and serve.
+- Pour it into a small glass and serve.

 2. Peanut Butter Kulfi